softwaremill/sttp/docs/websockets.md

 A websocket request will be sent instead of a regular one if the response specification includes handling the response as a websocket.
 A number of `asWebSocket(...)` methods are available, giving a couple of variants of working with websockets.

-For those who plan to use a lot of websocket traffic, You should use consider websocket compression.
-As Of 2020-Feb-23, Only async-client-backend and okhttp backend support websocket compression.

 ## Using `WebSocket`

 The first possibility is using `sttp.client3.ws.WebSocket[F]`, where `F` is the backend-specific effects wrapper, such as `Future` or `IO`.
 It contains two basic methods, both of which use the `F` effect to return results: